LeslieDancey/fme-server-FULL/format_selection.md

 Choose CordinateSystem from the list and click OK.

 We now have user parameters set up for both coordinate system and format.

+**12. Run Workspace on FME Desktop**

+Save the workspace as Exercise3d.fmw.

+Run the workspace using Run > Prompt and Run from the menubar.

+The translation parameters dialog will open.
+Select a format and a coordinate system (and any existing parameters) and click OK to run the workspace.

+Check the output folder (C:\FMEData2015\Output\Training) and inspect the datasets to ensure the translation is correct.

+**13. Publish to FME Server**

+Use File > Publish to FME Server to publish the workspace.
+Publish it to the Training repository and register it with the Data Download service.

+Notice that in the Register Services window the Data Download Service is highlighted red.

+This occurs because we deleted the original JPEG writer to which data was being downloaded from.

+We need to specify a Writer for the Service so click Edit and select “Training[Generic]” as the dataset to include for the Data Download Service.

+Click Publish to finish publishing the workspace.